laytonmaes/git_homework/thoughts.md

 I've also realized i need to do it. notes are also important.

 I am gonna try to take notes a little better, they are a little scattered. i am also gonna work on handwriting, cause dear lord has that atrophied.

+lastly for some shoutouts, my dad was super supportive, even rushing to help me when github was being weird (to be fair was my fault)

+also everyone here in class was great. all the loves to the team and students